 Chhing is a founding member and Program Manager of Just Nepal Foundation, an organization that promotes education, social justice, and human rights by working within the rural mountain communities of Nepal.
 Chhing has been working to empower women and extremely marginalized groups in Nepal for the past 30 years.
 She is one of the founding members, chair, and current advisor of Mountain Spirit, another indigenous people’s organization.
 She has been active in relief efforts after the earthquake in Nepal.
 Chhing earned a bachelor’s degree in Economics, Culture and Literature from Padma Kanya University in 1988, a Post Graduate Diploma in Rural Extension & Women from University of Reading in 1991, and a master’s degree in Rural Development in 2016.

-Absolom plans to continue his out-reach to communities about their rights under Kenya’s new Constitution and the need to hold the country’s leaders accountable.
-Absolom shares, “The leaders we put in place through our ethnic sentiments and biases are now showing their true colors.
-This is seen through the controversial legislations being passed in Parliament for selfish reasons, and poor leadership at the county level.
-This will be a good opportunity to educate communities on good leadership and holding leaders accountable.”
+Absolom continues his outreach to communities about their rights under Kenya’s new constitution and the need to hold the country’s leaders accountable.
+He says, “The leaders we put in place through our ethnic sentiments and biases are now showing their true colors.
+This is seen through the controversial laws passed in Parliament for selfish reasons, and poor leadership in the country, hence the need to educate communities on good leadership and holding leaders accountable.”

 Community Advocate Team Leader, medica mondiale Liberia